dmuth/splunk-lab/README.md

 I had to struggle with this for awhile, so I'm mostly documenting it here.

-When in devel mode, /opt/splunk/etc/apps/splunk-lab/ is mounted to `./splunk-lab-app/` via `go.sh` and the entrypoint script inside of the container smylinks `local/` to `default/`.
+When in devel mode, `/opt/splunk/etc/apps/splunk-lab/` is mounted to `./splunk-lab-app/` via `go.sh` and the entrypoint script inside of the container symlinks `local/` to `default/`.
 This way, any changes that are made to dashboards will be propagated outside of the container and can be checked in to Git.